cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

 * macht derzeit eigene log files damit er nach worker aufschlüsseln kann

--> for timings, intercepting the gui stream is fine. for more fine grained timings, we either need to provide something via drts_context (or some global static state). apparently a map name -> counter/data/T would be enough.
+→ for timings, intercepting the gui stream is fine. for more fine grained timings, we either need to provide something via drts_context (or some global static state). apparently a map name → counter/data/T would be enough.
 I am personally not sure that we should do that.
 A generic implementation would be some worthless key value store that is at some point dumped.
 An application can just as easily do that itself.
 Since we don't want to do global state, we wouldn't offer anything additional.

--> the last will on module call seems like a helper that can be provided. it is probably just a scoped thing that logs the last set value on destruction and can be created in each module call.
+→ the last will on module call seems like a helper that can be provided. it is probably just a scoped thing that logs the last set value on destruction and can be created in each module call.

--> splitting logs into files per worker is something we need to make possible. e.g. by source / by host / …
+→ splitting logs into files per worker is something we need to make possible. e.g. by source / by host / …

-== smartb ==
+## smartb

 In contrast to all other applications, smartb also logs to our server outside of the workflow.
 We should probably still allow for that in our interface.
 We currently do so since we expose pretty much all of fhglog.
-The API is not really intended for public use and might thus be improved, e.g. by doing the parameter parsing properly rather than hiding env+argv parsing in a macro that is given an io_service.
+The API is not really intended for public use and might thus be improved, e.g. by doing the parameter parsing properly rather than hiding env+argv parsing in a macro that is given an `io_service`.

 This use also indicates that applications likely want to copy a stream of all log messages to their application server as well, so just like the gui stream mirroring, we should allow for log mirroring as well.

--> provide log-writing API outside of module calls
+→ provide log-writing API outside of module calls

--> provide log-reading API at all
+→ provide log-reading API at all

-= outputs from talking to people =
+# outputs from talking to people

 * Lukas has experienced package drops in the GUI stream, and thus one has to assume that this too happened in logging as well.